 But what influences which content those hundreds of millions users are shown?
 And how can brands leverage the expansive reach and capabilities of Snapchat to find the right audiences for their products or services?

 Those answers largely come down to three major factors:

 - Creating high-quality organic content and paid ads that resonate with users

 - Understanding, and answering for, the goals of the platform’s algorithm

 - Designing and executing on a tailored-to-Snapchat social media campaign

 As we’ve grown accustomed to across other social platforms, Snapchat’s algorithms and terminology are ever-evolving, and can be confusing if you’re not a frequent user of the app.
-For consumers and advertisers alike, we’ll demystify how Snapchat’s algorithms work, and answer some of the most commonly asked questions about the app.
+For consumers, brands and advertisers alike, we’ll demystify how Snapchat’s algorithms work, and explore some ways to make them work for you.